BabylonJS/OldDocumentationSite/content/how_to/environment/Physically_Based_Rendering_Master.md

 * **useRoughnessFromMetallicTextureGreen**: the metallic texture contains the roughness information in its green channel (useRoughnessFromMetallicTextureAlpha needs to be false).
 * **useMetallnessFromMetallicTextureBlue**: the metallic texture contains the metallic information in its blue channel (it is considered in the red channel by default).
 * **useAmbientOcclusionFromMetallicTextureRed**: the metallic texture contains the ambient occlusion information in its red channel.
-* **useAmbientInGrayScale**: the ambient occlusion is forced to read only from the red red channel of the ambient texture or from the red channel of the metallic texture.
+* **useAmbientInGrayScale**: the ambient occlusion is forced to read only from the red channel of the ambient texture or from the red channel of the metallic texture.

 ## From SpecularGlossiness To PBRMaterial
-To begin with the SpecularGlossiness you can start with this [documentation](http://doc.babylonjs.com/features/physically_based_rendering#pbrspecularglossinessmaterial).
+To begin with the SpecularGlossiness you can start with this [documentation](/overviews/physically_based_rendering#pbrspecularglossinessmaterial).

 The exact opposite of the previous chapter has to be followed in order to setup the PBRMaterial in Specular/Glossiness mode.
 The following properties need to be null or undefined:
 * metallic